-Planning a wedding can be stressful.
-Have you ever asked yourself why people put themselves through all that?
-Let's have fun & take a look at the wedding traditions and origins and take a deeper look at how the traditions started and what they meant.
-Maybe it can give you a laugh as you jump your own wedding planning hurdles.
-We'll also share unique twists on old traditions to make them new.
+Have you ever asked yourself why people put themselves through all the stress of planning a wedding?
+This blog takes a look at wedding traditions and a deeper look at how they started.
+Some might give you a laugh as you jump your own wedding planning hurdles.
+We will also share unique twists on old traditions to make them new.

 Wednesday, September 23, 2015